mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 -----------------------

 By the term *observation differences*, the distance between the observed values are meant.
-As already layed out, the main idea of a variogram is to systematially relate similarity of observations to their spatial proximity.
+As already laid out, the main idea of a variogram is to systematially relate similarity of observations to their spatial proximity.
 The spatial part was covered in the sections above, finalized with the calculation of a suitable